decred/dcrdex/README.md

 ## Getting Started

 To begin using the DEX to trade, you need the client application.
-There are few simple options for obtaining the software:
+There are a few simple options for obtaining the software:

 1. Download the the standalone DEX client for your operating system for the